 Lee named Environmental Health Sciences chair

-Expert in connections between water, health to start July 1
+Expert in connections between water, health started July 1

 Jiyoung Lee in her laboratory